IvanEssaka/PayPal/READme.md

 # Learning how to manage developers
 # I'm an Engineer
+# Ready for staging
-#Class25 will all be hired
+# Class25 will all be hired
-#Git is used for versioning
+# Git is used for versioning